 Adding even more complexity to most U.S. markets in 2023 is the unstoppable force of renewable energy and related infrastructure.
 This includes a 10% increase in the investment tax credit (ITC) for wind and solar projects built within specific energy communities and up to a 20% ITC increase for Environmental Justice Areas, as defined in the Inflation Reduction Act (IRA).

 Whether trading, hedging, or a blend of both, market participants must shape their view of how systems and topology are changing with a complex array of data and analytical tools.
-To confidently bid and succeed in FTR auctions requires a rigorous methodology to track market events like outages to accurately inform FTR positions, trades and risk strategies.
+To confidently bid and succeed in FTR auctions requires a rigorous methodology to track market events like outages inform FTR positions, trades, and risk strategies accurately.

 In this e-book, we will summarize some of the important factors FTR traders will need to review as they prepare for the FTR auctions and the considerations that need to be made: